Wirral Peninsula

-The Wirral Peninsula (/ˈwɪrəl/), known locally as The Wirral, is an area in North West England.
-The roughly rectangular peninsula is about 15 mi long and 7 mi wide and is bounded by the River Dee to the west (forming the boundary with Wales), the River Mersey to the east, and the Irish Sea to the north.
+The Wirral Peninsula (/ˈwɪrəl/), known locally as the Wirral, is a peninsula in North West England.
+The roughly rectangular peninsula is about 15 mi long and 7 mi wide, and is bounded by the Dee Estuary to the west, the Mersey Estuary to the east and Liverpool Bay to the north.

 Historically, the Wirral was wholly in Cheshire; in the Domesday Book, its border with the rest of the county was placed at "two arrow falls from Chester city walls".
 However, since the Local Government Act 1972, only the southern third has been in Cheshire, with almost all the rest lying in the Metropolitan Borough of Wirral, Merseyside.
-An area of saltmarsh to the south-west of the peninsula lies in the Welsh county of Flintshire.
+An area of saltmarsh and reclaimed land adjoining the south-west of the peninsula lies in the Welsh county of Flintshire.

 Toponymy

 The name Wirral literally means "myrtle corner", from the Old English wir, a myrtle tree, and heal, an angle, corner or slope.
 It is supposed that the land was once overgrown with bog myrtle, a plant no longer found in the area, but plentiful around Formby, to which the Wirral would once have had a similar habitat.
 The name was given to the Hundred of Wirral (or Wilaveston) around the 8th century.